CheggEng/ecs_id_mapper/README.md

 ### Overview

-ECS ID Mapper is a tool for tracking the relationship between an [ECS](https://aws.amazon.com/ecs/) task ID and a Docker container ID.
+ECS ID Mapper is a tool for tracking the relationship between an ECS task ID and a Docker container ID.
 The tool also records relevant information about a docker container which can be useful for other tools to query.
 It has two
 components, an agent that runs on the EC2 host in the ECS cluster and a server.

 ### Server Methods
-The server has a basic REST interface that behaves as follows (`GET` HTTP method only):
+The server has a basic REST interface that behaves as follows:

 `/query/container_id/<container_id>`